trifectatechfoundation/teach-rs/slides/B-application-programming.md

 - Create examples to show users how to use your library

 <!--
 - A crate can contain multiple binaries.
-This is useful if you're creating multiple applications that share siginificant parts of code.
+This is useful if you're creating multiple applications that share significant parts of code.
 - If you're writing a library, adding a couple of examples helps your users get started.
 In fact, many libraries are accompanied with examples defined in their Git repositories.
 -->